 1 December (18 November O.S.):

-- CONSTANT, a priest-hermit at Lough Erne in Ireland who, in 777, died in circumstances which led to his veneration as a martyr.
+- CONSTANT, a priest-hermit at Lough Erne in Ireland who, in A.D.
+777, died under circumstances, details of which are no longer known, which led to his veneration as a martyr.

-- KEVERNE, a friend of St. Kieran or Piran (5th March) in Cornwall.
+- KEVERNE, (sixth century), a friend of St. Kieran (5th March) in Cornwall.
+Some sources maintain they are the same saint.

-- MAWES (MAUDETUS, MAUDEZ), a sixth century hermit near Falmouth in Cornwall, where a village is named after him.
-He later went to Brittany where he is known as St. Maudez, where many churches are dedicated to him.
+- MAWES (MAUDETUS, MAUDEZ), (sixth century), a hermit near Falmouth in Cornwall, where a village is named after him.
+He later went to Brittany where he is known as St. Maudez and where there are many churches are dedicated to him.

-- MAXIMUS OF MAINZ, the nineteenth Bishop of Mainz from 354 until his repose in 378.
-He suffered great persecution under the Arians.
+- MAXIMUS OF MAINZ, the nineteenth Bishop of Mainz from A.D.
+354 until his repose in A.D.
+378. St. Maximus suffered great persecution under the Arians.

-- MUMMOLUS (MUMBOLUS, MOMLEOLUS, MOMBLE), an Irishman who was a companion of St. Fursey (16th January), whom he succeeded as Abbot of Lagny and reposed circa 690.
+- MUMMOLUS (MUMBOLUS, MOMLEOLUS, MOMBLE), an Irishman who was a companion of St. Fursey (16th January), whom he succeeded as Abbot of Lagny.
+St. Mummolus reposed circa A.D.
+690.

-- NAZARIUS, a monk and Abbot of Lérins who reposed circa 450.
+- NAZARIUS, an Abbot of Lérins who reposed circa A.D.
+450.

-- ORICULUS AND COMPANIONS, martyrs under the Arian Vandals near Carthage circa 430.
+- ORICULUS AND COMPANIONS, martyrs under the Arian Vandals near Carthage circa A.D.
+430.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."